MALEDICTIS

 Wait, tell me more about the drums!

-- For Delicta and Breathing In Vain, Matt used an electronic-drum set to record his parts.
+• For Delicta and Breathing In Vain, Matt used an electronic-drum set to record his parts.
 We intend to continue this method for most songs going forward.
-Drums are mixed using Steven Slate Drum samples.
+E-Drums were mixed using Steven Slate Drum samples.

 Why is the artwork so good?

-- The artwork for the new album Echoes of Conscience is being done by Jason Gierl, and is not yet published.
+• The artwork for the new album Echoes of Conscience is being designed by Jason Gierl at Static Eye Design.

 Are the lyrics radio-friendly?